jdmccaffrey/tsne-csharp/README.md

     string ofn = @"C:\VSM\TSNE\Data\penguin_reduced.txt";
     TSNE.MatSave(reduced, ofn, ',', 2); // comma delim,  2 decimals

-The maxIter and perplaxity parameter values must be determined by trial and error.
+The maxIter and perplexity parameter values must be determined by trial and error.
 A weakness of t-SNE is that the technique is extremely sensitive to these values, and tuning t-SNE can require quite a bit of time.

 The demo program produces reduced data that looks like: